dotuankiet090903/PacMan_Auto_FindFood/README.md

 ### Changing maps
 You can change different map by modifying the path to map in searchAgent.py file:

-For example changing the "\maze\pacman_multi02.txt" with the desire map's path.
+For example changing the "\maze\pacman_multi02.txt" with the desire map's path in this piece of code.

 thu = MFSP("\maze\pacman_multi02.txt")

 path = bfs(thu)